sussmanLab/cellGPU/README.md

 representation of vertices and cells as classes that carry around pointers or other references to their properties.
 We reap the benefits of this when transferring data to the GPU and operating on it there.

-## Classes of note

-* Simple2DActiveCell -- a class (which inherits from Simple2DCell) with data structures and functions common to many off-lattice cell models with active dynamics
-* AVM2D -- A child of Simple2DActiveCell implements a simple 2D dynamic ("active") vertex model
-* DelaunayMD -- A core engine that operates as described above in ''Basic idea''
-* SPV2D -- A child class of DelaunayMD that implements the 2D SPV model forces.
-* cellListGPU -- makes cell lists using the GPU

-* DelaunayNP -- Calculates the Delaunay triangulation in a non-periodic 2D domain (via naive Bowyer-Watson)

-* DelaunayCGAL --Calculates the Delaunay triangulation in either a periodic or non-periodic 2D domain (via CGAL)

-* DelaunayLoc -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.

 ## Basic idea of SPV hybrid operation